Rest, rehydrate, and gradually reintroduce gentle foods to recover fully after norovirus infection.

 Here’s a quick rundown of effective hydration options:

-• Oral Rehydration Solutions (ORS): These are specially formulated with precise electrolyte ratios to maximize absorption.
+- Oral Rehydration Solutions (ORS): These are specially formulated with electrolyte and glucose ratios that help the body absorb fluids more effectively.

-• Clear Broths: Chicken or vegetable broth provides fluids plus some sodium and nutrients.
+- Clear Broths: Chicken or vegetable broth provides fluids plus some sodium.

 Signs You May Still Be Dehydrated